Dej: History

 The city was first mentioned in 1214 as Dees, in 1236 as Deeswar, in 1310 as Deesvitta, in 1351 both Deés and Deésvár occurred, the earlier has been used until eventually it was changed to Dés.
 It had a royal charter as a free city and was the capital of Szolnok-Doboka County.
 In 1905, it had a Protestant church from the 15th century, and a tower from 16th century fortifications.
 It was primarily a market town for local wines and other agricultural products.

 During the Hungarian Revolution of 1848 the city of Dés was the scene of military confrontations between units of the Hungarian army and units of the Austrian army, which included Romanian border regiments and Romanian peasants, under the command of colonel Karl von Urban.
 The biggest battle for control of Dés took place on 24 November 1848 in the Bungăr forest, and continued on the territory of the city.
-The Hungarian forces led by major Miklós Katona were put on the run, towards Nagybánya.
+The Hungarian forces led by major Miklós Katona were put on the run by Von Urban, towards Nagybánya.
 More than 150 people fell in this battle; in their memory, the monument "The Sleeping Lion" was erected in 1889.

 The 19th century was a period of profound urban transformation and modernization works for the city, including the building of the County Prefecture, the City Hall, the Rudolf Hospital, the Palace of Justice, the Greek Catholic Church, the theater, the army barracks, and the "Andrei Mureșanu” High School.
 In 1882, the Cluj–Apahida–Dej railway line was opened, with an extension to Ocna Dej, while in 1910 the Ferdinand mine was electrified.
+The Dej Prison, located in the northern part of the town, was completed in 1894.